Get to Know Me

 Why do I write?

-In 2021, I decided to bring this blog to life and it was easily one of my favorite decisions I have made.
+In 2021, I decided to bring this blog to life, and it was easily one of my best decisions I have made.
 I did research, brainstormed the first few topics, played around with the tools, and made it personal.
-I kept it to myself for the longest time and when June 2022 rolled around, I shared it to the public.
+I kept it to myself for the longest time, and when June 2022 rolled around, I shared it with the public.
 Why did I keep it a secret?

 I have so many ideas for the future.
 I have been addicted to writing for the past ten years, and I am just now sharing it with the public.
-I am minoring in creative writing to gain more insight on what I can make out of this hobby.
 Everyone has their thing that makes life a tad easier: sports, music/instruments, food, exercise, etc. Writing is mine.
 However, I will forever dislike writing essays...

 Here are a few pictures that scream: "Leah" :)